ckorris/easi_aug/Readme.md

 We were here during the Calibration section to switch off the gravity simulation temporarily.
 Here's what all the options do:

-- **L-XHR:** Toggle the physics-less 'laser' crosshair dot on the impact site
+- **L-XHR:** The physics-less 'laser' crosshair dot on the impact site
-- **L-PTH:** Toggle the physics-less 'laser' path
+- **L-PTH:** The physics-less 'laser' path
-- **G-XHR:** Toggle the crosshair dot on the BB's impact site, factoring in physics ('G' stands for 'gravity')
+- **G-XHR:** The crosshair dot on the BB's impact site, factoring in physics ('G' stands for 'gravity')
-- **G-PTH:** Toggle displaying the path of the BB, factoring in physics
+- **G-PTH:** The path of the BB, factoring in physics
-- **DIST:** Distance, in meters, to the impact site, according to the physics simulation
+- **DIST:** Floating text that displays the distance in meters to the impact site, according to the physics simulation
-- **TIME:** Time, in seconds, that it will take the BB to travel from the barrel to the impact site
+- **TIME:** Floating text that indicates the time, in seconds, that it will take the BB to travel from the barrel to the impact site
-- **UI Rotation:** Rotates the UI, in case your screen is rotated (This may be broken - see 'TODO' section)
+- **UI Rotation:** Rotates the UI, in case your screen is physically rotated relative to your gun
 - **Camera Rotation:** Rotates the image from the ZED, in case your camera is rotated relative to your screen

 ### Environment